Although it is Japan's third-largest island by size, Kyushu is all too often overlooked or left out of itineraries.

-Kyushu is connect to Japan's Shinkansen high-speed rail network, with the Kanmon Bridge linking it to the mainland.
-It's the southern terminus for the Tokadio/Sanyo line.
+Kyushu is connected to Japan's Shinkansen high-speed rail network, with the Kanmon Bridge linking it to the mainland.
+It's the southern terminus for the Tokaido/Sanyo line.
 The Japan Rail Pass is valid on all lines in Kyushu, excluding Mizuho.
 However, the JR Kyushu Pass does cover Mizuho services.

 SEE ALSO: Japan Rail Pass Ultimate Guide

 For such a relatively compact island (13,700 sq miles/22,000 sq km), Kyushu boasts seven airports.
 There are direct flights from major cities including Tokyo and Osaka (2 hours or less).
 Fukuoka in the north, is the busiest airport, with flights from other Asian cities including Singapore, Seoul and Shanghai.

 See the Airports list below for links to the English versions of all the public airports on the island.

 The Kanmon Bridge connects Kyushu to the main island Honshu.
 There are two ways to cross Kanmon Bridge by car.
 You can take the expressway (taking just 4 minutes), or you can take the Kanmon National Road Tunnel (takes 5 minutes).
 The toll for the expressway is roughly double the tunnel, but still cheap at around 360yen for a car.